We all know the Christmas story–or at least we think we do.

 There are the many stories about the “meaning” of Christmas.
 There are stories of grinches who steal Christmas.
 There are stories of magical trains that transport disbelieving children to the North Pole where they are convinced that Santa really does exist.
 Movies abound about the warm fuzzy feelings we attribute to the “true meaning of Christmas.”

 Maybe our sanitizing and romanticizing of the Christmas story is similar to what happens to the stories of our lives as time passes.
 I remember Christmases from my childhood as wonderful, exciting times.
 My grandpa came to visit and there were cookies, the smell of the Christmas tree and the melodic sound of my father’s Norwegian accent as he read us the Christmas story from our cream colored book of Bible stories as we waited for Santa.
 My parents might have remembered the events differently.
-They might have told about having to find room in our crowded house for my grumpy and difficult grandfather.
-They might have shared how hard it was to find enough money in the budget to buy the gifts we so anxiously waited for.
-My mother might have talked about how much work she had to do to bake the cookies, clean the house, and prepare the Christmas dinner along with all of the things she regularly did.
+They might have told about having to find room in our crowded house for my lonely, sometimes grumpy and difficult grandfather.
+They might have shared how hard it was to squeeze enough money out of the budget to buy the gifts we so anxiously waited for.
+My mother might have talked about how much work she had to do to bake the cookies, clean the house, and prepare the Christmas dinner along with all of the work she regularly did.

 Our version of the story of Jesus’s birth may be the same kind of selective remembering.

 Jesus was born to poor parents.
-His teenage mother was pregnant before she and Joseph were married.
-They lived in a country forcefully occupied by a foreign government.
+HIs mother was pregnant before she and Joseph were married.
+They lived in a country forcibly occupied by a foreign government.
 The government mandated a census where everyone had to register in the town their family called home.
 There was no filling out a form with a census worker who came to their door.
 It didn’t seem to matter that Mary was ready to have a baby.
 They both had to go.
 The distance from Nazareth to Bethlehem would seem short if you were driving a car, but Mary and Joseph probably walked a distance of more than 90 miles up hills and down.
 The Bible never mentions a donkey.
 The dusty roads would have been crowded because everyone had to be registered.
 There were no rest stops or convenience stores.